Dharur, Beed: History

 In 1567 AD, Kishwar Khan Lari, a prominent commander of the Adil Shahi dynasty i.e. Sultanate of Bijapur, reconstructed the fort using the stones from the original Mahadurga.
 This fortified structure stands today as Dharur Fort.
 However, it became a contested site between the Adil Shahi and Nizam Shahi dynasties.
 In 1569 AD, Murtaza Nizam Shah of Ahmednagar captured the fort, renaming it Fatehbad.
 This is how Muslim kings changed Hindu names of city.

 The fort later came under Mughal control during the reign of Emperor Shah Jahan in 1630–31 AD.
 It remained a vital stronghold, with a mint established at the fort to produce coins for about 100 years.
 During the 18th century, the fort also witnessed episodes involving Maratha leaders such as Netaji Palkar and was briefly under Maratha control following the Battle of Kharda in 1795.

 Following India's independence, Dharur Fort was under the Nizam of Hyderabad until the merger of Hyderabad State with India.
 After the Hyderabad Liberation Movement in 1948, Dharur, along with the rest of the Hyderabad State, was integrated into India.
 Following the reorganization of states in 1960, it became part of Maharashtra.

-Dharur is historical place and one of tahasil of Beed district.
-Dharur is cosmopolitan city.
-There are two forts in Marathwada region which are called impregnable forts.
-1. Devgigiri (Daulatabad) fort and second is Dharur fort nowadays Dharur is called by name Killedharur.
-Once upon a time, Dharur was very famous for Kapada Bazar and for pure gold and ornaments.
-About 400 villages were covered by the businessmen of Dharur with the help of their thousands of horses.
-Sweet Sitphals and mangos of Dharur are very famous.